texfaq/texfaq.github.io/FAQ-scriptfonts.md

 date: 2014-06-10
 ---

-The font selected by `\mathcal` is the only script font ''built in''.
+The font selected by `\mathcal` is the only script font "built in".
 However, there are other useful calligraphic fonts included with modern TeX distributions.

 - Euler The [`eucal`](https://ctan.org/pkg/amsfonts) package (part of most sensible TeX